VIML/VirtualDeviceForOpenNI2/README.md

 1. create a device in OpenNI, to get the data from sensor with their own SDK
 2. modify the raw data from sensor, let middleware libraries use modified data

+The pre-compiled binary for windows could be downlod: https://github.com/VIML/VirtualDeviceForOpenNI2/releases
 ---

 This is a free and Open Source project for non-commercial use.